 After 7 weeks of nothing but banging my head against a wall, I decided to place a complaint with BT.
 Following the procedure on the BT Business complaints website I outlined the details of my complaint.

 Two hours later I received a call from BT telling me that I had to call them to report the faults before I could lodge a complaint; something I had already done numerous times already.
 At this point I lost the plot and hung up.
+It’s actually pretty impossible to complain to BT.

 Call centre staff who could often be impossible to understand